 Laguna Canyon Road becomes Broadway, then comes to a T at Main Beach and Coast Highway.
-The decision: Turn left toward downtown, or right toward Laguna Art Museum; you’ll find boutiques, restaurants and galleries in both directions.
+Turn left toward downtown or right toward Laguna Art Museum and you’ll find galleries, boutiques, restaurants.

 Laguna Art Museum presents modern and contemporary art, mostly by California painters; often explores pop culture; and displays art from Laguna’s past, including lots of seascapes.
 Steps away are coastal vistas at Heisler Park and a stretch of Coast Highway called North Gallery Row, where you’ll find Hobrecht Sports Gallery (350 N. Coast Hwy., 949.945.3283) and Adam Neeley Fine Art Jewelry (352 N. Coast Hwy., 949.715.0953).

 Main Beach gets action year-round.
 There are volleyball and basketball courts, a playground and a boardwalk popular with walkers and joggers, and one more major attraction: The beach is just across the street from scores of the distinctive shops and galleries that give the city its distinctive aura.

 Get deeper into the action in the downtown heart of Laguna, also known to locals as the Village.
-Here the must-sees include the sculpture garden at Dawson Cole Fine Art Gallery (326 Glenneyre St., 888.972.5543) and Left Turn Jewelry (305 Forest Ave., 866.954.5338).
-South along Coast Highway are dining options including hockey great Teemu Selänne’s new Selanne Steak Tavern, K’ya Bistro Bar at the Casa del Camino and posh Studio at the Montage.
+Must-sees include the sculpture garden at Dawson Cole Fine Art Gallery (326 Glenneyre St., 888.972.5543) and Left Turn Jewelry (305 Forest Ave., 866.954.5338).
+South along Coast Highway are dining options including hockey great Teemu Selänne’s new Selanne Steak Tavern, K’ya Bistro Bar at La Casa del Camino and posh Studio at the Montage.

 Richard Henry Dana, the seaman who wrote 1840’s Two Years Before the Mast, described the area now named for him as “the only romantic spot” on the California coast, noting its “grandeur” and “solemnity.”
 The grandeur is still there, but you won’t find much solemnity along Harbor Drive, now bustling with boaters, diners, shoppers and those headed to see the tall clipper ships in port.

 In addition to its sand and shore, Doheny State Beach offers five acres of lawn.
 Families picnic, couples rent bicycles.
 An interpretive center focuses on the underwater Doheny State Marine Life Refuge.
 The beach hosts events including Lobsterfest in June, a surf competition in July and outrigger racing in August.
 Busiest day of the year?
 Fourth of July, with fireworks launched from a barge.